MarchesaLore/nardwuar-timeline/README.md

 Inspiration from Nardwuar: Draws inspiration from the entertaining and insightful interviews conducted by Nardwuar, particularly highlighted by his remarkable depth of knowledge in music and history.

-Project Repository
-Explore the <a href="https://github.com/MarchesaLore/nardwuar-timeline/tree/main" target="_blank">Github repository</a> to delve into the project structure, source code, and implementation details.